 Another high point of the KTM RC8 is the clever use of WP suspension at the front and rear.
 Four years of development with the RC8 project has lead to comfortable suspension for the road, and race-like action with just a few simple tweaks on the easy-to-reach adjusters.

 The RC8 steers like a whippet on a sugar rush but this quick steering doesn’t translate into instability, far from it.
-The RC8’s premier level of handling will flatter any riding style and is only one of two bikes available today that will anyone to ride proper fast so very easily.
+The RC8’s premier level of handling will flatter any riding style and was only one of two bikes available at the time capable of allowing people to ride properly fast so very easily.

 The torque curve is flat and juicy with power at the top end of the rev scale.
-There weren’t any signs of erratic fuelling on the bikes MCN rode and no sign of missed gears – although some launch bikes were reported as suffering from both faults.
-MCN’s first ride on the RC8 rates the engine as one of the best V-twins on the market today.
+There also weren’t any signs of erratic fuelling on the bikes MCN rode either and no sign of missed gears – although some launch bikes were reported as suffering from both faults.
+In fact, MCN’s first ride on the RC8 rated the engine as one of the best V-twins on the market at the time.